Kirez/dat255/README.md

 ## How to setup a local virtual CAN interface

-make install will install to system and require root permissions Only tested on linux will not work on windows but might work on mac
+make install will install to system and require root permissions.
+Only tested on linux will not work on windows but might work on mac